 So instead of manually configuring a VPN with your Android phone, we recommend subscribing to a provider with dedicated VPN apps for Android.
 Instead of inputting server domains and pre-shared keys, all you need to do is install the app, log in, choose a server, and hit connect.

-Connecting your Android phone to a VPN server in the appropriate location can mask your IP address and help you unblock geo-locked content like Netflix and Amazon Prime Video.
+Connecting to a VPN server, whether that’s with your Sony smartphone, Samsung Galaxy tablet or any other Android device, in the appropriate location can mask your IP address and help you unblock geo-locked content like Netflix and Amazon Prime Video.
 It can also prevent your ISP and mobile carrier from monitoring your online activities.
 It’s always a good idea to connect your Android device to a VPN server when on a public wi-fi network to stop hackers from snooping on your online activity.

 We get into some depth on each of the VPN providers that feature in this list, but if you haven’t got time to read all the details, here is a quick summary of the top VPNs for Android users: